Skip to main

 Letters of Recommendation/Support:

-Requirements for letters vary between schools, so research schools early and know what you need.
-Many schools require 2-3 letters of recommendation.
-Begin early to establish a network of professors, supervisors (for volunteer or paid work), and Physical Therapy staff who are familiar with your work.
+Requirements for letters vary between schools, most schools require 1-3 letters of recommendation.
+Begin early to establish a network of professors, supervisors (for volunteer or paid work), and healthcare providers who are familiar with your work.
 It is important to choose recommenders who know you well.
-Many programs require at least one recommendation letter from a Physical Therapist.

-At least one to two letters should be from faculty members who have taught you in a class and are able to make specific observations about your personal and academic achievements and your potential for Physical Therapy school.
-Get to know your Professors early, start your Freshman year.
+Many schools require letters from faculty members who have taught you in a class and are able to make specific observations about your personal and academic achievements and your potential for school.
+Schools can ask for letters of recommendations specifically from science professors.
+Get to know your professors early, start your Freshman year.

 Personal Statements:

-The personal statement is about you and your motivation for pursuing a career as a dentist.
-Remember, why you want to be an optometrist is different from how you were inspired to become one.
-Describe your current passion for the field with specific examples from recent experiences.
+The personal statement is about you and your motivation for pursuing a career in healthcare.
+Describe your current passion for the field with specific stories from recent experiences.
 Try to choose a theme rather than random thoughts.
 The primary application activities section provides a list of accomplishments.
-Your personal essay is an opportunity to provide additional, more in-depth information.
+Your personal essay is an opportunity to provide additional, more in-depth information and not repeating your accomplishments.
+It can be helpful to remember why you are interested in the field of healthcare.

 Entrance Exam